-The dynamic Autoregressive Distributed Lag (ARDL) bound test model for data series which are of 1986-2013 was used.
+The dynamic Autoregressive Distributed Lag (ARDL) bound test model for data series which are integrated was used.
+Relevant diagnostic tests such as unit root test, autocorrelation test, and other higher diagnostic tests were considered.
+Annual time series secondary data for the period of 1986-2013 was used.
 The data was extracted from the central bank of Nigeria (CBN) statistical bulletin Research design adopted was ex-post facto since the study is relied on historical data.